DNA used in exoneration? Yes

-A honorably discharged former Marine, Kirk Bloodsworth is the first person in the United States exonerated from death row by DNA testing.
-In 1984 he was arrested for the rape and murder of nine-year-old Dawn Hamilton.
-He was sentenced to death in Baltimore County, Maryland, in 1985.
+An honorably discharged Marine, Kirk Bloodsworth is the first person in the United States to be exonerated from death row based on DNA testing.
+In 1984, he was arrested for the rape and murder of nine-year-old Dawn Hamilton.
+He was sentenced to death in Baltimore County, Maryland in 1985.

 In 1989, Kirk read about a new forensic breakthrough called DNA fingerprinting and in 1992 lobbied successfully for prosecutors' approval for its use on evidence collected at the crime scene in 1985.
 The tests incontrovertibly established Kirk’s innocence, and he was released in June 1993 after nearly nine years in prison, two of which he spent on death row.